David Magney Environmental Consulting

 • Western Pacific [Housing] Series – Lyons Canyon Ranch Oak Tree Impact Assessment

 DMEC assisted the developer of the nearly 400-acre Lyons Canyon Ranch property in western Newhall, Los Angeles County, to assess project-related impacts to native oak trees onsite.
 DMEC developed a robust GIS database compiling the results of three certified arborists’ reports to determine the distribution, identity, value, and potential for direct or indirect impacts to native oak trees as a result of the proposed commercial and residential development.
+This report, submitted to the City of Santa Clarita, was considered the best and most detailed the City had every received.

 • County of Ventura Planning Division – Map & GIS Database of Vegetation of Ventura County